shredthaGNAR/stars/README.md

 * [raycast/prompt-explorer](https://github.com/raycast/prompt-explorer): Easily browse, share, and add prompts to Raycast
 * [nkmr-jp/prompt-line](https://github.com/nkmr-jp/prompt-line): Prompt Line is a macOS app developed to improve the prompt input experience in the terminal for CLI-based AI coding agents such as Claude Code, Gemini CLI, OpenAI Codex CLI, and Aider.
 * [sangddn/prompt_builder](https://github.com/sangddn/prompt_builder): A macOS tool to build long-context prompts for models like OpenAI o3 and Gemini 2.5.
 * [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo): Test your prompts, agents, and RAGs.
 Red teaming/pentesting/vulnerability scanning for AI.
 Compare performance of GPT, Claude, Gemini, Llama, and more.
 Simple declarative configs with command line and CI/CD integration.
+Used by OpenAI and Anthropic.
 * [f/prompts.chat](https://github.com/f/prompts.chat): f.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.
 * [corpnewt/ProperTree](https://github.com/corpnewt/ProperTree): Cross platform GUI plist editor written in python.
 * [vlvagerviwager/protect-your-privacy](https://github.com/vlvagerviwager/protect-your-privacy): Privacy resources for the layperson.
 Highlights resources, tools, VPNs, search engines, articles, books, and dark patterns.